ethomas999/RotorHazard/doc/Software Setup.md

 sudo python setup.py install
 ```

 Install the RotorHazard code under '/home/pi/' on the Raspberry Pi as follows: Go to the [Latest Release page](https://github.com/RotorHazard/RotorHazard/releases/latest) for the project and note the version code.
-In the commands below, replace the two occurrences of "1.0.0" with the current version code, and enter the commands.
+In the commands below, replace the two occurrences of "1.0.0" with the current version code, and enter the commands:
 ```
 cd ~
 wget https://codeload.github.com/RotorHazard/RotorHazard/zip/v1.0.0 -O temp.zip